GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 column.

 <figure class="w-figure">
-  {% Img src="image/admin/iGwe4M1EgHzKb2Tvt5bl.jpg", alt="COEP issues in the Status column of the Network panel.", width="800", height="444", class="w-screenshot w-screenshot-filled" %}
+  {% Img src="image/admin/iGwe4M1EgHzKb2Tvt5bl.jpg", alt="COEP issues in the Status column of the Network panel.", width="800", height="444", class="w-screenshot w-screenshot--filled" %}
 </figure>

 You can then click the entry to see more details.

 <figure class="w-figure">
-  {% Img src="image/admin/1oTBjS9q8KGHWsWYGq1N.jpg", alt="Details of the COEP issue are shown in the Headers tab after clicking a network resource in the Network panel.", width="800", height="241", class="w-screenshot w-screenshot-filled" %}
+  {% Img src="image/admin/1oTBjS9q8KGHWsWYGq1N.jpg", alt="Details of the COEP issue are shown in the Headers tab after clicking a network resource in the Network panel.", width="800", height="241", class="w-screenshot w-screenshot--filled" %}
 </figure>

 {% Aside %}